PawDevUK/filesconverto/README.md

 # FilesConverto.com

 ## About

 This is the repository for FilesConverto.com, which holds the entire codebase.
 Like every project, it is currently a small repository as it is in the beginning stages of development.
 I hope it will grow into a robust project with all the necessary features to allow users to convert most popular file types.

 ### Tasks to Do

-- [ ] Create the initial logic for uploading and converting files
+- [ ] Create the initial logic for uploading and converting files.
+- [ ] Tidy up the project and learn how to structure the directory.
-- [ ] Create a progress bar using Tailwind CSS
+- [ ] Create a progress bar using Tailwind CSS.